1880 BASEBALL CARDS

 These were the first mass-produced baseball cards made specifically for the purpose of collecting and trading rather than simply promoting the product they were packaged with.
 They included statistics and biographical details in a uniform design across all players, elements that became staples of the modern baseball card.
 The rarity and quality of these cards exploded the popularity of collecting baseball cards soon after.
 Original 1880 Goodwin cards in mint condition now sell for over $100,000 due to their status as the first of their kind.

-Read also: DYLAN CRUZ BASEBALL CARDS
+Read also: O-PEE-CHEE BASEBALL CARDS

 Another major innovation in 1880 was the rise of cartophiles – early card collectors and enthusiasts.
 With the growing collecting boom started by Goodwin cards, collectors began swapping and discussing their collections.
 Important early cartophiles included James Beckett of New York City and George Clayton Johnson of Boston.
 Beckett compiled one of the first comprehensive checklists of cards and players to help other collectors track sets.
 Meanwhile, Johnson wrote frequently to publications like Sporting Life offering tips, discussing scarcity, and setting early standards around grading conditions that card grading scales still follow today.